Japan starts COVID-19 vaccinations with eye on Olympics - WHIZ News

 That longstanding reluctance to take vaccines — usually because of fears of rare side effects — as well as concerns about shortages of the imported vaccines now hang over the rollout, which will first give shots to medical workers, then the elderly and vulnerable, and then, possibly in late spring or early summer, the rest of the population.

-While medical workers say vaccinations will help protect them and their families, and business leaders hope the drive will allow economic activity to return to normal, the late rollout will make it impossible to reach so-called herd immunity before the Olympics begin in July, experts say.
+Medical workers say vaccinations will help protect them and their families, and business leaders hope the drive will allow economic activity to return to normal.
+But the late rollout will make it impossible to reach so-called herd immunity in the country of 127 million people before the Olympics begin in July, experts say.

 That will leave officials struggling to quell widespread wariness — and even outright opposition — among citizens to hosting the Games.
 About 80% of those polled in recent media surveys support cancellation or further postponement of the Olympics.